 Staying Connected: Updates about COVID-19 and WLRC/CAN

-Staff are working remotely and can be reached at firstname.lastname@example.org.
+Our staff are working remotely.
 We will continue to stay connected with you through social media and email.

-The Campus Advocacy Network will continue to serve UIC students, faculty, and staff.
-Our confidential advocate is available for virtual appointments.
+The Campus Advocacy Network will continue to serve UIC students, faculty, and staff through virtual appointments.

 We are open to connecting with you in multiple ways:

 - Online chat (Google Chats)

 For those living with violence, having to isolate or self-quarantine oneself can make a situation more unsafe.
 We are here to answer questions and provide support if you or a loved one is in a situation like this.
 If you are looking for shelter, food, or safety planning, please reach out to CAN to learn the options available on and off campus.
 We also encourage you to check in with friends and family who may be vulnerable and share our contact information with them.

 If you are concerned that someone may be monitoring your phone or computer, please review the Technology Safety Toolkit from the National Network to End Domestic Violence.

 UIC has created a webpage to bring the latest news and information about COVID-19 to the campus community:

 The John Marshall Law School Fair Housing Clinic has provided resources regarding fair housing rights and a list of shelters in the Chicago metropolitan area.